How to disable Microsoft Edge Workspaces using Intune

 For additional information on Microsoft Edge Workspaces, please visit this link: Microsoft Edge Workspaces.

-Where I can find Edge Workspace Icon in the browser?
+Where can I find the Edge Workspace Icon in the browser?

 You can locate the Microsoft Edge Workspace icon at the top-left corner, as shown in the screenshot below: